-These values are reported in Figure 2; the decreasing of TL intensity as a function of drilling temperature is evident, and the effect is stronger for lower TL peak temperature.
+These values are reported in Figure 2; the decreasing of TL intensity as a function of drilling temperature is evident, and the effect is stronger for lower TL peak temperatures.

 Figure 2.
 Intensity trend vs drilling temperature for all TL peaks.

-The percentage of ITL residual is significant for some peaks.
-The peak at 110 °C is very sensitive to temperature increasing.
-In fact, at temperature greater than 22 °C, for this peak, the ITL residual is of 57% at 60 °C, of 38% at 82 °C and it becomes 0 at 130 °C. This could have important consequences.
-In fact, if we used the drill bit of diameter 2 mm reaching the 130 °C temperature during the sampling, an artefact could be reputed as original despite it being a fake.
-Concerning the peaks at 325 °C and 375 °C, due to the low ITL residual at high sampling temperature, two possible drawbacks can occur.
-If we analysed a recent sample, we could consider it as original even if it actually is a fake.
-On the contrary, for antique sample, we can significantly underestimate the expected age.
+The percentage of residual ITL is significant for some peaks.
+The peak at 110 °C is very sensitive to temperature increase.
+In fact, at temperatures greater than 22 °C, the residual ITL for this peak is 57% at 60 °C, 38% at 82 °C and 0 at 130 °C. This could have important consequences.
+For example, if a 2 mm diameter drill bit that reached a temperature of 130 °C was used during sampling, an artefact could be reputed as original despite it being a fake.
+Concerning the peaks at 325 °C and 375 °C, two possible drawbacks could occur due to the low residual ITL at high sampling temperature: a recent sample could be considered an original even if it was actually a fake, and, on the other hand, the expected age of an antique sample could be significantly underestimated.

-Thanks to the glow curve simulation performed, as described in section 3, we can directly see the effect of the signal loss on the TL signal.
-In Figure 3 we compared an experimental glow curve (No Drill), used as normalization, with those obtained considering the signal loss discussed through Table 2 at the different sampling conditions (Drill 5, Drill 3 and 2).
+Thanks to the glow curve simulation described in Section 3, we can directly see the effect of the signal loss on the TL signal.
+In Figure 3, we compare an experimental glow curve (No Drill) used for normalisation with those obtained at the different sampling conditions shown in Table 2 (Drill 5, Drill 3 and Drill 2).

-The “No Drill” is obtained by the deconvolution of an experimental glow curve obtained during a standard dating procedure used as reference.
+The No Drill condition is obtained by the deconvolution of an experimental glow curve generated during a standard dating procedure used as reference.